WhatsApp Message Markup: The Platform's Hidden Cost

 Meta charges per message using the "conversational pricing" model (in effect since 2023, with adjustments in 2024 and 2026).
 The 4 categories and what each means:

-Category Who Initiates Price (USD) Approximate Price (BRL) Note
+| Category | Who Initiates | Price (USD) | Approximate Price (BRL) | Note |

-Marketing Business $0.0625 ~R$ 0.31 Campaigns, offers, news
+| Marketing | Business | $0.0625 | ~R$ 0.31 | Campaigns, offers, news |

-Utility Business $0.0180 ~R$ 0.09 Order notification, reminder — free within 24h window
+| Utility | Business | $0.0180 | ~R$ 0.09 | Order notification, reminder — free within 24h window |

-Authentication Business $0.0225 ~R$ 0.11 OTP, verification code
+| Authentication | Business | $0.0225 | ~R$ 0.11 | OTP, verification code |

-Service Customer Free R$ 0.00 Response to those who contacted you — unlimited
+| Service | Customer | Free | R$ 0.00 | Reply to those who contacted you — unlimited |

 The 3 Ways Message Markup Appears (and Disappears) on Your Invoice

-Way 1 — Direct Per-Message Markup
+Form 1 — Direct Markup per Message

 The platform says "we facilitate payment, you pay us in reais and we pass it on to Meta."
 Then it charges, for example, R$ 0.42 per marketing message, while Meta charges R$ 0.31.
-The R$ 0.11 difference (35% message markup) disappears on the invoice — it just appears as "usage fee" or "messages sent."
+The R$ 0.11 difference (35% message markup) disappears on the invoice — it just shows up as "usage fee" or "messages sent."

-Practical example: 5,000 marketing msgs/month × R$ 0.11 message markup = R$ 550/month = R$ 6,600/year that the platform pockets without you noticing.
+Practical example: 5,000 marketing msgs/month × R$ 0.11 message markup = R$ 550/month = R$ 6,600/year that the platform earns without you noticing.

-Way 2 — Inflated Currency Conversion
+Form 2 — Inflated Currency Conversion

-Example: $0.0625 at real rate R$ 5.00 = R$ 0.31.
-At "platform" rate R$ 6.00 = R$ 0.38.
+Example: $0.0625 at real exchange rate R$ 5.00 = R$ 0.31.
+At the "platform" rate R$ 6.00 = R$ 0.38.
 Invisible markup of 22%.

-Way 3 — Bundles with Unusable Credits
+Form 3 — Packages with Unusable Credits

-The platform sells "message bundles" — for example, R$ 500 for 1,000 messages, giving a false sense of a fixed rate (R$ 0.50/msg).
-The problem: the bundle doesn't distinguish between marketing (R$ 0.31), utility (R$ 0.09), and service (free).
+The platform sells "message packages" — for example, R$ 500 for 1,000 messages, giving a false sense of a fixed rate (R$ 0.50/msg).
+The problem: the package doesn't distinguish between marketing (R$ 0.31), utility (R$ 0.09), and service (free).
 If you use a lot of utility and service, you pay R$ 0.50 per message that should cost R$ 0.09 or zero — message markup disguised as a "closed plan."

 This model is especially bad for companies with high volumes of customer replies (the "service" category, free on Meta).